The Kalalau Trail: The Best Hike on Kauai, Hands Down

 I’ll also level with you…I am so not a hiker.
 I’m an active person, but my idea of fun is not hiking.
 There has to be a BIG payoff for me to hike, even in Kauai.
 So I am not out here just hiking every possible trail there is on Kauai for fun.
 But this one is SPECIAL.

 So if you’ve only got time in your schedule for one hike, or you’re not super active but willing to make one big “push” then the Kalalau Trail is the one it needs to be.
-It’s the best hike on Kauai, which pretty much makes it the best hike in Hawaii, but makes it arguably one of the best hikes in the world ; )
+It’s the best hike on Kauai, which pretty much makes it the best hike in Hawaii, which makes it arguably one of the best hikes in the world ; )

 Okay, the details…